 This card does not offer any notable benefits.

-The Citi Double Cash card has always been a popular card because it allows users to earn 2% back on purchases on which other credit cards don’t generally offer bonuses.
+The Citi Double Cash Card has always been a popular card because it allows users to earn 2% back on purchases on spending in categories in which other credit cards don’t generally offer bonuses.

-While spending on things like dining, travel, gas and groceries are easily covered by cards like the Citi Prestige Card, the Chase Sapphire Reserve Card, the Citi ThankYou Premier card and the Gold Card from American Express, it’s hard to get more than 1 point/dollar (1.5%/dollar) on spending in a number of other popular shopping categories (drugstores, big box stores, department stores etc…) and that’s where the Citi Double Cash card comes into play.
+While spending in categories like dining, travel, gas, and groceries are easily covered by cards like the Amex Gold Card (review), the Chase Sapphire Reserve Card, the Citi ThankYou Premier Card, and the Citi Prestige Card, it’s hard to get more than 1 point/dollar (1.5%/dollar) on spending in a number of other popular shopping categories (drugstores, big box stores, department stores, etc…) and that’s where the Citi Double Cash card comes into play.

 - Air France/KLM Flying Blue